A Short Guide on Scientific Writing

 Why Scientific Writing?

 Before embarking on your first manuscript, you need to understand the purpose of scientific writing and your target audience.
-Communicating one's research results to fellow scientists is a vital component of the scientific process, and the way scientists do this is through peer reviewed articles, conference presentations, and reports.
-By publishing your results, others can build upon your work (just like you have built on the work of others) and it can become part of the body of scientific knowledge.
+Communicating research results to fellow scientists is a vital component of the scientific process, and scientists do this through peer-reviewed articles, conference presentations, and reports.
+By publishing your results, you enable others to build upon your work, just as you have built on the work of others, and your findings can become part of the body of scientific knowledge.

 Plagiarism and Scientific Misconduct

-The mounting pressure on scientists to publish (or perish) may tempt some individuals to "recycle" some of their own texts or "borrow" from others.
-Irrespective of whether this occurs intentionally or by accident, repetitions (either literal or in a slightly altered form) of already existing work is classified as "plagiarism" and considered a serious form of academic misconduct.
-An increasing number of journals employ automated systems to detect plagiarism and you may inadvertently end up on some internal black list.
-In order to avoid being accused of plagiarism, never literally copy any phrases or paragraphs from a published source (article, book, website, or report) and if you must paraphrase others, always provide the proper reference to the original source from where you derived your insights and knowledge.
+The mounting pressure on scientists to publish may tempt some individuals to “recycle” their own text or “borrow” from others.
+Irrespective of whether this occurs intentionally or accidentally, repetition of existing work, either verbatim or in a slightly altered form, is classified as plagiarism and considered a serious form of academic misconduct.
+An increasing number of journals use automated systems to detect plagiarism, and authors may inadvertently end up on internal blacklists.
+To avoid being accused of plagiarism, never copy phrases or paragraphs verbatim from a published source (article, book, website, or report).
+If you paraphrase the work of others, always provide an appropriate reference to the original source from which you derived your insights or knowledge.

 DOs

-• Write in your own words and if you paraphrase others or if your work builds on existing ideas, always provide the proper reference
+- Write in your own words and, if you paraphrase others or your work builds on existing ideas, always provide an appropriate reference.

 DON’Ts

-• Do not literally copy entire phrases or paragraphs from existing texts
+- Do not copy entire phrases or paragraphs verbatim from existing texts.

 Structuring Your Content